 Our empirical results provide strong support for several of the conjectures made in the earlier sections.
-In terms of descriptive statistics, Table 2 shows that most of the observations about differences in the regional environment noted in Section 1 are valid.
-PUBRD93 and LOCQUO have higher average values in the South East region.
-The value of FINDEM is only marginally different between the two regions.
-Levels of competition measured by FORCOMP and COMPS11 are noticeably higher for the South East region.
-SIZE1 has a higher average value for the Industrial Heartland.
+Table 2 confirms most of the observations about differences in the regional environment noted in Section 1.
+Pubrd93 and locquo have higher average values in the South East region.
+Levels of competition measured by Forcomp and comps11 are noticeably higher for the South East region.
+Size1 has a higher average value for the Industrial Heartland.